robocomp/robocomp/doc/DSR-start.md

 Once you have completed the installation of robocomp and  [robocomp-dsr](https://github.com/robocomp/dsr-graph "robocomp-dsr"), follow these steps:

 1. In a new terminal type "rcnode" to start ZeroC's publish-subscribe broker
-2. In a new terminal goto ~/robocomp/components/dsr-graph/components
+2. In a new terminal goto ~/robocomp/components/dsr-graph/robots_pyrep/viriatoPyrep
+ * Build it with cmake and run it using the provided "run.sh" script.
 3. In a new terminal goto ~/robocomp/components/dsr-graph/components/idserver.
   * Build it and execute: bin/ideserver etc/config.
   * You should see a Qt window showing the graph G. There are also other tabs that "project" G as a 2D and 3D scene.
 Also, there is a tree view of G.